cbenson85/GEM_Trading_System/System_State/CURRENT_CATCHUP_PROMPT.md

 ## ⚠️ CRITICAL REMINDERS

-1. **NO FABRICATION** - Verify data or say you can't
+1. **TWO-STAGE PROCESS** - Enrich first, filter second
+2. **35% THRESHOLD** - Based on trailing stop loss
+3. **NO VELOCITY = GOOD** - Stable moves are ideal
+4. **REALISTIC CRITERIA** - Can we actually exit?
+5. **ACCEPT 70-80%** - Won't enrich every stock (some have no data)
-2. **CLEAN.json IS MODIFIED** - It's the master list, filter updates it
+6. **CLEAN.json MODIFIED** - Filter updates it with sustainable only
-3. **USE POLYGON API** - Don't rely on enriched fields in JSON
-4. **120-DAY WINDOW** - Realistic trading horizon
-5. **30-DAY SELLING WINDOW** - Must be able to exit
-6. **FAST = STRICT** - 250%+ to prove it's not a pump
 7. **FILE VERIFICATION** - Follow protocol for new files
 8. **PAIRED FILES** - Update catch-up + system_state.json together

 ---

-## 📊 EXPECTED V3.0 RESULTS

-**V2.0 Results:** 17/200 (8.5%)
-**V3.0 Expected:** 40-80/200 (20-40%)

-**Why More Will Pass:**
-- Market corrections don't disqualify good stocks
-- 120-day window is realistic (not testing forever)
-- Speed-adjusted thresholds are appropriate
-- Still filters pump & dumps (they collapse within 30 days)

----

 ## 🚀 HOW TO CONTINUE

 1. Read this prompt thoroughly
-2. Understand the V3.0 architecture (CLEAN.json role)
+2. Re-run enrichment with updated script
+3. Wait for enrichment completion (~15-20 min)
-3. Run the V3.0 filter workflow
+4. Run realistic filter V4.0
-4. Analyze results
+5. Analyze results
-5. Proceed with Phase 3 pre-catalyst analysis
+6. Proceed with Phase 3 if results good
-6. Update this prompt after V3.0 results
+7. Update this prompt after filtering complete

 ---

 **END OF CATCH-UP PROMPT**
-Generated: 2025-11-02 20:00:00
+Generated: 2025-11-02 20:30:00
-System: v5.0.3-SUSTAINED-GAIN-FILTER-FINAL
+System: v5.0.4-REALISTIC-FILTER
-Next: Run V3.0 filter with 120-day trading window
+Next: Re-run enrichment, then filter, then Phase 3
+Key Insight: Drawdown velocity = exit-ability = tradeable